parmentelat/r2lab-obsolete/rhubarbe/README.md

     $ all-nodes
     $ focus-nodes-on
     $ echo this way you can check : NODES=$NODES
-    $ imaging-load
+    $ rhubarbe-load

 Would effectively address all nodes currently turned on

 In addition, the `-a` option allows you to use the **ALL_NODES** variables.
 So to deal with all nodes except node 4, one can do

-    $ imaging-load -a ~4
+    $ rhubarbe-load -a ~4

 ## Logging

-At this point all logging goes into a file named `imaging.log`
+At this point all logging goes into a file named `rhubarbe.log`

 # Configuration

 ## Inventory

-In short: see `/etc/imaging-inventory.json`
+In short: see `/etc/rhubarbe/inventory.json`

 Unfortunately the tool needs a mapping between hostnames and MAC addresses - essentially for messing with pxelinux *nextboot* symlinks.
-This is why the tool needs to find an inventory in a file named `/etc/imaging-inventory.json`.
+This is why the tool needs to find an inventory in a file named `/etc/rhubarbe/inventory.json`.

 **On R2LAB**: this is taken care of by `inventory/configure.py` and its `Makefile`.
 Note that like for the OMF JSON inventory file, `configure.py` creates 2 different files for faraday and bemol - to account for any replacement node on faraday, like when e.g. node 41 actually sits in slot 15.

 FYI an inventory files just looks like below; the `data` field is not needed

 #
-    # less /etc/imaging-inventory.json
+    # less /etc/rhubarbe/inventory.json
      [
       {
         "cmc": {